Lizario's

 • 2 x 400gm cans condensed milk

-• 3/4 cup freshly squeezed lemon juice
+• ¾ cup freshly squeezed lemon juice

-Pavlova Topping
+Pavlova topping

-• 150ml thickened cream, whipped
+• 150ml cream, whipped

 • 1 cup roughly crushed mini meringues

-• Selection of fresh fruit for top (eg mango, kiwi fruit, passionfruit)
+• Selection of fresh fruit for topping

 Method